factcast/factcast/factcast-site/documentation-docsy/content/en/About/migration.md

 ## Upgrading to 0.11.3

+### Re-enabling `fastupdate` for the main GIN indexes

+As described in [General Operation Tips](../Ops/ops-tips.md#optimize-gin-indexes-updates), `fastupdate` was enabled again on the `idx_fact_header` GIN and the corresponding tail indexes.
+We recommend to also configure the `autovacuum_naptime` setting of database to '10s'.

 ### `@ProjectionMetaData(revision = …)` is deprecated in favor of `revisionId`

 `@ProjectionMetaData` used to identify a projection's revision with a `long`.
 It now offers a `String` attribute